Tribune investors vote on Alden deal; outcome questioned - WTMJ

 An expected higher bid for the whole company from the hotel mogul Bainum never fully materialized.
 He has been unable to find a buyer for the Chicago Tribune, a key element in his plan to return the company’s papers to local ownership.
 Hansjörg Wyss, a billionaire from Wyoming who expressed interest in owning the Chicago Tribune, joined Bainum’s bid, then subsequently dropped out.
 He did not say why.

 Prior to his bid for all of Tribune, Bainum struck a side deal to buy Baltimore Sun Media from Tribune for $65 million via a nonprofit.
 It’s unclear what happens to the Sun should the Alden bid succeed on Friday.
-In a statement, Bainum said that while his efforts to buy Tribune have “fallen short,” his focus now is on Baltimore and Maryland, where he is “evaluating various options” to create nonprofit newsrooms.
+Messages left for Bainum through his hotel company and a family foundation were not returned.

+Should the vote fail, Tribune’s future would remain undecided.
+Alden could make another bid or abandon the deal; meanwhile, Bainum might keep trying to pull together investors to buy Tribune and then split it up among local owners.
+In the short term, Tribune would go on as it has, said Poynter media analyst Rick Edmonds.

 An earlier version of this story incorrectly stated that Alden would gain control of the Los Angeles Times in a successful bid for Tribune.
 The newspaper is owned by Tribune’s No. 2 investor, Patrick Soon-Shiong, and is not part of the Alden deal.